 Nuts and seeds are a rich source of fiber, heart-healthy fats, and vegetarian protein.
 They also have a good amount of plant compounds with anti-inflammatory and antioxidant properties, which help protect against oxidative stress.
 Seeds and nuts have been shown to protect against heart disease.
 Some of the nuts and seeds you can include in your diet include almonds, peanuts, sunflower seeds, chia seeds, flaxseed, hemp seeds, pecans, walnuts, cashews, and macadamia nuts, among others.

 Kefir is a fermented drink made from milk.
 It is rich in proteins, B vitamins, calcium, probiotics, and potassium.
 Kefir is similar to yogurt, but it has more probiotic strains than yogurt.
 Kefir, yogurt, and other probiotic foods are associated with numerous health benefits, including low blood pressure, reduced cholesterol, improved digestion, and anti-inflammatory effects.
+Some people who need that hit of probiotics to help their gut and body will turn to soil based probiotics instead to help satiate that need and provide them with the nutrients their body requires.
+It is better to take one or the other as too much can harm the body in the long run

 Olive oil is a natural oil extracted from olive tree fruits.
 It contains high levels of monounsaturated fatty acids (MUFAs).
 Including olive oil in your diet may help to reduce inflammation and your risk of certain diseases like diabetes and heart disease.
 Olive oil also contains antioxidants such as vitamins E and K, which can help protect against cellular damage from oxidative stress.